laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ## Summary

-This cheat sheet covers the most essential Linux commands for system administration, DevOps work, and development.
-Regular practice with these commands will build proficiency in Linux command-line operations.
+This cheat sheet covers the most essential Linux commands used in system administration, DevOps, and day-to-day development work.
+Regular practice with these commands will help build strong proficiency in Linux command-line operations.

 **Key Tips:**
-- Always use `man` for detailed command documentation
+- Use `man` pages for detailed command documentation
-- Practice in a safe environment before running potentially destructive commands
+- Practice commands in a safe environment before using them in production
-- Use `--help` flag for quick command option reference
+- Use the `--help` flag for quick option references
-- Combine commands using pipes (`|`) for powerful operations
+- Combine commands with pipes (`|`) for powerful workflows
-- Use tab completion to speed up command typing
+- Use tab completion to improve speed and accuracy

 ---

-**Last Updated:** 2025-12-24
+**Last Updated:** 24 December 2025
-**Maintainer:** laxmandudhate
+**Maintained by:** Laxman Dudhate